atola-technology/seghash/README.md

 Supported hash types: MD5, SHA1, SHA224, SHA256, SHA384, SHA512

-## How segmented hashing is it different from regular hashing?
+## How segmented hashing is different from regular hashing?

 With regular hashing, you get a single hash for the entire image.